 - It is still an estimated amount of taxes to be paid.
 The chances are that tax-payers may make false commitments and try to evade the actual tax amount.

 - Verification of actual documents submitted by the tax-payers takes quite a while due to which there is a time value of money difference.

 - Income tax rates are static for the year.
 If the annual income changes during the year, such taxes cannot be changed for the year.
 The tax-payer still pays the same amount as he did in the beginning.

-- With every year, there are new tax brackets created by the Government based on the movement and circulation of money in the economy.
+- Every year, there are new tax brackets created by the government based on the movement and circulation of money in the economy.
 It also depends on the nation’s growth and other economic factors.

-This is supposed to be paid by all individuals once they are in the eligible criteria.
-Payment of such taxes should be done accurately and in a timely manner since otherwise it may attract a penalty.
-Based on the deductions allowed under the IRS codes, the amount needs to be calculated and after the end of the particular fiscal year, reconciliation needs to be done by filing returns.
+It is supposed to be paid by all individuals once they are in the eligible criteria.
+Payment of such taxes should be made accurately and in a timely manner since otherwise, it may attract a penalty.
+Based on the deductions allowed under the IRS codes, the amount needs to be calculated.
+After the end of the particular fiscal year, reconciliation needs to be done by filing returns.
 The net tax amount calculated may be positive or negative, which then needs to be paid by the individual in case of positive and vice-versa.